apache/flink/docs/dev/table/connect.zh.md

 CREATE TABLE MyUserTable (
   ...
 ) WITH (
   'connector.type' = 'filesystem',                -- required: specify to connector type
-  'connector.path' = 'file:///path/to/whatever'  -- required: path to a file or directory
+  'connector.path' = 'file:///path/to/whatever',  -- required: path to a file or directory
+  'format.type' = '...',                          -- required: file system connector requires to specify a format,
+  ...                                             -- currently only 'csv' format is supported.
+                                                  -- Please refer to Table Formats section for more details.
 )
 {% endhighlight %}
 </div>